Alex135410/SWE3643Project/README.md

 This below will show you how to run the unit test from the terminal command line <br/>
   1. Open terminal application
   2. Change directory to "cd /Users/alexcastillo/IdeaProjects/SWE3643Project/calculator-engine/src/test/java/org/example"
-  3. type in "javac calculatorTest.java"
+  3. Type in "javac calculatorTest.java"

 # Reviewing Unit Test Coverage
 Coverage statistics: